MM-Vet: Evaluating Large Multimodal Models for Integrated Capabilities: Evaluation results

 \myPara{Language} There is a notable trend indicating that superior language models (LLMs) typically yield better performance, such as comparing the 7B and 13B variants of different models, except for the outlier of InstructBLIP where the 8B version performs better than the 14B one.

-\myPara{Tuning data} First and foremost, increasing the volume of data can significantly enhance performance.
-For example, Otter \cite{li2023otter} is based on OpenFlamingo \cite{anas_awadalla_2023_7733589} with MIMIC-IT \cite{li2023mimic} to further tuning, and Otter gains clearly better results than OpenFlaminigo.
-Another example is InstructBLIP-8B \cite{dai2023instructblip}, which utilizes more data from 26 publicly available datasets to tune the model and achieve higher scores than BLIP-2-12B.
-Given the impressive performances of InstructBLIP and LLaVA, as demonstrated in Table \ref{tab:results_cap}, we expect further improvements by combining the tuning data of these two methods.
+\myPara{Tuning data} Increasing the volume of data can enhance performance.
+An example is InstructBLIP-8B \cite{dai2023instructblip}, which utilizes more data from 26 publicly available datasets to tune the model and achieve higher scores than BLIP-2-12B.